NK273610/QualityAssuranceAssignments/A2/README.md

 1. It violates ***LISKOV SUBSTITUTION*** principle.

 2. The principle states that if a program module is using a Base class, then the reference to the Base class can be replaced with a Derived class without affecting the functionality of the program module.
-In given example when you create a object of base class BankAccount and set the value of balance variable  to some amount.
-Now you create new class USDollarAccount and extended the base class.
-If you set the balance for this class your balance variable of base class changes.
+In the given example USDollarAccount does not have getBalance method and when it extends Base class Bankaccount it can access it's method.
+So it is violating Liskov Substitution principle.
+Moreover if you change balance variable of sub class it also changes the balance variable of BankAccount class when you call getBalance method from BankAccount object.

-3. So we have created a abstract class Account which has all methods and implementation of one common getBalance method.
-Now both the classes extend this abstract class and by doing this they are not changing each other behaviour.
-This above method has solved our problem.
+3. We created an Abstract class Account and added float balance, abstract credit and debit methods to it.
+Then we let the USDollarAccount and BankAccount extend the abstract Account class.
+In this manner every class has it's own implementation of debit and credit methods and we let the BankAccount implement Balance interface for getBalance method which USDollarAccount does not have it.

 ### Q5.